-Beautiful day here in Toronto.
-Finally a few days of sustained warmth and sunshine.
+Beautiful day to look at wall art & graffiti in Toronto.
+Finally, a few days of sustained warmth and sunshine.
 I’ve been lurking down around Queen and McCaul in the downtown area.
-Great place to sit and enjoy the sideshow called humanity.
+Wonderful place to sit and enjoy the sideshow called humanity.
 Canadians can’t make up their minds about what to wear.
 But here’s a tip – if it’s warm enough to put on shorts, then leave the mukluks and parkas at home.

 Anyway, I like McCaul – it’s a bit grotty at times, but Above Ground is there.
 So is OCAD and the AGO on the corner.
 Just down the road is a quick step to good cafes on Queen.
 There is some fun wall art along McCaul, and some great graffiti.
-Like Moter –> over there.
-Found this pasted on a door frame.
+Like Moter at the top of the page.
+Found it pasted on a door frame.
 No idea what it’s about, but it looked poster-worthy to me.

 If you go down, you can linger along the Brinks Building (60 McCaul St.) and read the Apathy Issue magazine.
 Bit of a mad genius effect along the wall.
 Don’t forget to watch people as they walk along the wall.
 Some stop to look; others avert their eyes and rush along as if they don’t want to be caught looking at the wall.
 When you finish, slide down to Queen St for a crepe and sit and have a latte in the sun.
 Makes up a little for the crappy winter we had.